X-Wing

 Frequently Asked Questions

-An X‑wing is an advanced elimination technique used when a particular digit appears as a candidate in exactly two cells in two different rows (or columns), and those cells align perfectly in the same two columns (or rows).
-This forms an imaginary rectangle — and because the digit must go in one cell in each row/column, you can eliminate it as a candidate from other cells in the corresponding columns/rows.
+An X-Wing is a candidate elimination pattern.
+If one digit appears in exactly two cells in two rows (or two columns), and those cells align in the same columns (or rows), you can eliminate that digit from other cells in those columns (or rows).

-How do I spot and apply an X-Wing?
+How do I know an X-Wing is valid?

 Practice X-Wing